sitiirma-data/data-manipulation-python/README.md

 ![Revenue Chart](images/product_line_gender_total.png)

 **Insight:**
-Revenue is dominated by Food & Beverages and Fashion Accessories, indicating strong demand in these categories.
+Revenue is primarily driven by Food & Beverages and Fashion Accessories, indicating these categories generate the highest overall sales.

 ---
 ### 3. Payment Method Distribution
 ![Payment Chart](images/payment_method_distribution.png)

 **Insight:**
-Cash is the most frequently used payment method, followed by E-wallet and Credit Card.
+E-wallet and Cash are the most frequently used payment methods, with very similar transaction proportions.

 ---

 ## 🔍 Key Insights
 - Sales peak occurs during the afternoon and evening
-- Fashion accessories are the most purchased product category
+- Fashion accessories is the most purchased product category
-- Cash is the most frequently used payment method
+- E-wallet and Cash are the most frequently used payment methods
 - Female customers contribute more to overall sales

 ---